 Communities Served

-This section examines the racial and ethnic demographics of the communities served by Latinx/é arts organizations.
-Many of these organizations serve diverse and intersectional communities, including Black, Indigenous, and other communities of color.
-This construct was included to better understand the audience and community relationships that define the sector.
-It also helps affirm that Latinx/é cultural work often centers multilingual, diasporic, and cross-racial community engagement—an important distinction that has implications for funding, program design, and public policy.
+This section examines the geographic and cultural demographics of the communities served by Latinx/é arts organizations.
+This portion of the survey was included to better understand the audience and community relationships that define the sector.
+Survey findings indicate that many organizations serve diverse and intersectional communities, including Black, Indigenous, and other communities of color.
+These findings affirm that Latinx/é cultural work often centers multilingual, diasporic, and cross-racial community engagement—an important distinction that has implications for funding, program design, and public policy.

 Diasporic Regions & Cultural Heritage

-Surveyed organizations reported serving communities connected to a wide range countries and territories connected to the Latin American diaspora, reflecting the geographic and cultural diversity of the Latinx/é arts and culture field.
+Surveyed organizations reported serving communities connected to a wide range countries and territories that have been part of the Latin American diaspora, reflecting the geographic and cultural diversity of the Latinx/é arts and culture field.

-The largest proportions of organizations serve communities with heritage from Mexico (51%) and the United States (51%).
-The next highest Puerto Rico (34%), Dominican Republic (23%), Colombia (23%), and Cuba (23%).
-In national context, those of Mexican descent comprise about 60% of U.S. Hispanics, Puerto Ricans 9%, Dominicans 4%, Cubans 4%, and Colombians 2%.
-Taken together, these comparisons suggest that while the field is broadly aligned with the large Mexican-origin population, it places comparatively high emphasis on many communities relative to their national population shares.
+When completing this section of the survey, organizations had the opportunity to indicate all communities they serve, meaning that answers were not mutually exclusive and thus percentages reported here reflect the share of organizations naming each community.
+The largest proportions of organizations reported serving communities with heritage from Mexico (51%) and the United States (51%).
+The next highest were Puerto Rico (34%), the Dominican Republic (23%), Colombia (23%), and Cuba (23%).
+In national context, those of Mexican descent comprise about 60% of U.S. Latinx/é identified individuals.
+Puerto Ricans comprise 9% of Latinx/é identified individuals in the U.S., while Dominicans comprise 4%, Cubans comprise 4%, and Colombians comprise 2%.
+These comparisons suggest that while the field is broadly aligned with the large Mexican-origin population, it places comparatively high emphasis on many other communities relative to their national population shares.
 For example, organizations are far more likely to report serving Puerto Rican, Dominican, Cuban, and Colombian communities than those groups’ proportion of the national Latinx/é population alone might predict.
 This trend extends to other communities across the Caribbean, as well as Central and South America.

-Importantly, Q8 was a select-all-that-apply item.
-That means percentages reflect the share of organizations naming each community, so answers are not mutually exclusive.
-However, the pattern still indicates targeted attention to these communities within the Latinx/é arts ecosystem.

-Nearly one in five organizations (19%) indicated they do not focus on specific Latinx/é communities, while 5% selected “Somewhere else” and provided additional specifics.
+Nearly one in five organizations (19%) indicated they do not focus on any specific Latinx/é communities, while 5% selected “Somewhere else” and provided additional specifics.
 This distribution highlights both the broad pan-Latinx/é reach of many organizations and the deep connections to specific cultural heritages within the Americas and Caribbean.

 Indigenous Community Engagement

-Among organizations that served a given community, many also reported serving Indigenous communities from those same geographies.
+Among organizations that served a specific cultural/diasporic community from a particular geography, many also reported serving Indigenous communities from those same geographies.
 The highest shares appeared for Mexico (51%) and several Caribbean and northern South American territories with small bases—Guadeloupe (54%), Suriname (54%), Saint-Barthélemy (50%), Saint-Martin (50%), and French Guiana (40%)—as well as Guatemala (46%), Guyana (47%), and, within the U.S. context, Indigenous communities with Latin American roots in the United States (43%).
 Across South America, roughly one-third of organizations serving Peru (34%), Bolivia (33%), Ecuador (32%), and Paraguay (32%) also served Indigenous communities from those countries; most other geographies clustered between 20–30%.